zbreakstone/dotfiles/README.md

-# dotfiles
+# These are my dotfiles!
-This is a repo for my super-custom dotfiles!
+I hope to never lose them again.

 1. Clone repo into Documents
   ```